abidibo/react-native-location-manager/README.md

 | onSearchLowAccuracy        | Function | () => {}                                          | Callback called when searching with low accuracy |
 | onSuccessLowAccuracy       | Function | () => {}                                          | Callback called when low accuracy position is succesfully retrieved |

-The `Utils` mode also exports 2 useful functions:
+The `Utils` module also exports 2 useful functions:

     import { distance, getLocation } from 'react-native-location-manager/Utils'